- 08/01/2025

 - The actual HRA received.

-- 50% of your salary (for residents of metro cities) or 40% (for non-metro cities).
+- 50% of your salary (for people residing in metro cities) or 40% (for non-metro cities).

 Exemption on Agricultural Income – Section 10(1):